Investment Banking Internships: The Ultimate Guide

-- Secondary Goal for Earlier Internships: Build a sequence of work experience you can use to tell your story for networking and interview purposes.
+- Secondary Goal for Earlier Internships: Build a sequence of work experience you can use to answer the “Walk me through your resume” question for networking and interview purposes.

 Goals #2 and #3 here are self-explanatory, but the first goal about winning a full-time return offer requires more explanation:

-Investment Banking Internship Guide: How to Win a Full-Time Return Offer
+How to Win a Full-Time Return Offer After Your Internship

 Analysts and Associates who have worked the most closely with the summer interns have significant clout and make suggestions on who should and should not receive offers.